Here's our advice if you've had an accident

-ClaimFast may also be able to provide a replacement car similar to your own for the duration of repairs, or for up to 7 days after a settlement from your insurer, if your vehicle is a total loss.
+- Provide a replacement car similar to your own for the duration of repairs, or for up to 7 days after a settlement from your insurer, if your vehicle is deemed a total loss.

-If you're unable to use this service and have comprehensive cover, your insurer will arrange repairs to your vehicle.
-However, you'll have to pay your policy excess and your no claims discount will be affected until the insurer successfully recovers these losses.
+If you decide not to use the AA Accident Assist service, your insurer will arrange the repairs to your vehicle.
+However, you'll have to pay your policy excess, and your no claim discount will be affected until the insurer successfully recovers their financial outlay.

 What if the accident was my fault?